forta-network/forta-bot-db/README.md

 ## Technique: Secrets Storage
 One technique is to only use this to store a configuration file that includes credentials to other services.
 This allows you to give your bot a hosted database, access to cloud services, or api keys.
 This BOT DB is not meant for high-volume chatty reads/writes, but rather for periodic blob storage.
 If you need large/frequent access, consider S3 or DynamoDB directly from your bot.

+If you with to do this, you'll need to put your secret directly in S3 according to the key pattern described below.

 **Do not put highly sensitive secrets here.
 It is always possible for your secrets to leak because Scanners are inherently untrusted environments**

 ## Setup